refena/refena/riverpie/README.md

 }
 ```

-In a notifier, you can hook into the dispose process by overriding `dispose`.
+In a notifier, you can hook into the disposing process by overriding `dispose`.

 ```dart
 class MyNotifier extends Notifier<int> {